ballerkobe808/invest/README - INVESTING.md

 ### Velocity Banking Mortgage Payment Strategy

+Question: Can I get a 20% loan, then pay 5% to principle right away vs a 25% loan?

 The idea is to take out either HELOCs, 401k loans, or even CC's and pay off your principle as early as possible to get your mortgage payments into the section where you are paying less interest.
 This is super important in the front part of the loan, but less important toward the end.
 This is because the front end of the loan is loaded with mostly interest.
 You will need extra income every month to make this work.
 Here is an Example using my Aalii loan:

 Purchase Price: 285k